 Keyphrase in the subheading

 Using headings is responsible and helpful for your visitors.
-Visitors like the option of scanning content to learn what your post or page is about.
+Visitors like scanning content to learn what your post or page is about.
 Headings are also important for accessibility.
-Show link to our site!
+Show a link to our site!

 Show header list dropdown.

 You are limited to using 1 H1 header on each page.
-Typically is the name of the post or page.
-The next is the H2, from there H3’s then H4’s.
+Typically, it is the name of the post or page.
+The next is the H2, and from there, H3’s, then H4’s.

 Keep in mind that most content of over 300 words needs a subheading.